hellomuthu23/react-context-example/README.md

     };
     ```

-   - Add `Players.tsx` component: This is the players play area component.
-The component will show the players status, card value and a button to play the game.
+   - Add `Players.tsx` component: This is the player's play area component.
+The component will show the player's status, card value, and a button to play the game.
 Again we use the amazing useContext hook to get players status from GameState and dispatch player action.

     ```ts
     export const Players = () => {